-Examples of a bad answer to this question include more commonplace experiences.
-For instance, if the “background” that your application would be “incomplete without” is your identity as a youth swim coach, pick a different question; a lot of high school students are youth swim coaches.
-The same goes if your “talent” is that you took AP Art and love painting but haven’t done much else with it in your life—or if your “interest” is in biomedical research, which you’ve never participated in.
-Basically, if this is the question for you, you shouldn’t have to think for long about the answer.
+- Avoid banal experiences: Examples of a bad answer to this question include more commonplace experiences.
+For instance, if your application would be incomplete without your identity as a youth swim coach, pick a different question; a lot of high school students are youth swim coaches.
+The same goes if your talent is that you took AP Art and love painting but haven’t done much else with it in your life—or if your interest in biomedical research dosn't include any participation in it.
+Basically, this is the question about you, you shouldn’t have to think for long about the answer.

 The Common App wants you to get to the deep stuff here.
 This question has an equally high risk for eliciting poignant answers as it does shallow ones.

-Examples of a good answer include writing about the time your house burnt down and you had to do all your schoolwork at the local library for a year.
-You can write about the time you had to put a family member before yourself and how it affected your life, or the time you wanted to play on the varsity football team even though you identify as a woman.
+- Talk about overcoming a real struggle: Examples of a good answer include writing about times of tragedy, like maybe your house burnt down and you had to do all your schoolwork at the local library for a year.
+You can write about the time you had to put a family before yourself and how it affected your life, or how you wanted to play on the varsity football team even though you identify as a woman.
 The more specific the better.

 Sounding too high and mighty gets really easy on this one.
 But if you view yourself as a student activist, this might be the essay for you.
 Just follow Kendrick Lamar’s advice here and “Stay Humble.”

 - Get (sort of) controversial: When you think of this “belief or idea” that you challenged, be sure it was something you felt really passionate about.
 For example, writing about the time you challenged school dress codes because of its sexist nature and worked with school officials to make changes is the right amount of controversial.
 Writing about the time you tried to go to school naked in protest of said dress codes is over the line.
 Or maybe it's as simple as joining a political club and challenging your views on politics.